AnandSShekhawat/Github-Copilot-Restored/Labfiles/Standalone-lab03/Lab3-copy.md

       ![](media/skills-copilot-codespace-repo.png)

-9. Click on your profile picture from the top right corner and select **Your organizations**.
+9. Click on the profile picture from the top right corner and select **Your organizations**.

       ![](media/cs3(1).png)